AllenDowney/ElementsOfDataScience/_sources/README.md

 ### Notebook 7

 **DataFrames**: This notebook presents DataFrames, which are used to represent tables of data.
-And it uses data from the National Survey of Family Growth to find the average weight of babies in the U.S.
+As an example, it uses data from the National Survey of Family Growth to find the average weight of babies in the U.S.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/07_dataframes.ipynb)